ztlevi/ML_101/docs/General/How_to_prevent_overfitting.md

 ### Comparison Between L1 And L2 Regulariztion

-- **Solution uniqueness**: L2 has unique solution while L2 has multiple solution
+- **Computational Efficiency**: (L2 > L1) L2 have analytical solution while L1 is computational inefficient on non-sparse cases

-- **Computational Efficiency**: L2 > L1 L2 have analytical solution while L1 is computational inefficient on non-sparse cases
+- **Sparsity**: (L1 > L2) refers to that only very few entries in a matrix (or vector) is non-zero.
+L1-norm has the property of producing many coefficients with zero values or very small values with few large coefficients.

 - **Built-in feature selection for L1**: L1-norm tends to produces sparse coefficients, so that L1 can penalize the coefficients toward 0.